kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(ii\) For an airplane certified in accordance with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1420   Supercooled large drop icing conditions.|§25.1420]](a)(2), the pre-existing ice accretion must be based on the more critical of the icing conditions defined in Appendix C of this part, or the icing conditions defined in part I of this Appendix in which the airplane is capable of safely operating.

-\(c\) *Ice accretions for airplanes certified in accordance with §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1420   Supercooled large drop icing conditions.|§25.1420]](a)(2) or (3).* For an airplane certified in accordance with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1420   Supercooled large drop icing conditions.|§25.1420]](a)(2), only the portion of the icing conditions of part I of this Appendix in which the airplane is capable of operating safely must be considered.
+\(c\) *Ice accretions for airplanes certified in accordance with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1420   Supercooled large drop icing conditions.|§§25.1420]](a)(2) or (3).* For an airplane certified in accordance with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1420   Supercooled large drop icing conditions.|§25.1420]](a)(2), only the portion of the icing conditions of part I of this Appendix in which the airplane is capable of operating safely must be considered.

 \(1\) *Takeoff ice* is the most critical ice accretion on unprotected surfaces, and any ice accretion on the protected surfaces, occurring between the end of the takeoff distance and 400 feet above the takeoff surface, assuming accretion starts at the end of the takeoff distance in the icing conditions defined in part I of this Appendix.